Kakaymi10/machine_learning_pipeline/README.md

 ## Summary

 This schema provides a structured approach to managing and analyzing water quality data.
-By linking water quality records to both users and locations, it supports effective tracking and analysis of data collected from various sources.
-The schema also accommodates the scenario where multiple users can gather data from the same location, ensuring comprehensive data collection and analysis capabilities.
+The `Potability` field in the `WaterQuality` table is initially set to NULL and updated based on predictions from the machine learning model.
+By linking water quality records to users and locations, the schema supports effective tracking and analysis of data collected from various sources.
+The design also accommodates multiple users at a single location, ensuring comprehensive data collection and analysis capabilities.